Kristianuruplarsen/cgkit/README.md

 <img src="figs/examplegraph.png" width = "60%">
 </p>

 Which shows the simulated causal relation between each variable.
 The class can handle both dummies and continuous variables.
-Parameters governing the relation between the variables are stored in `C.parameters` as a dictionary with one key for each variable.
-Within each key is then a dictionary of `{ancestor:parameter}` pairs
+Parameters governing the relation between the variables are stored in `C.weights` as a dictionary with one key for each variable.
+Within each key is then a dictionary of `{ancestor:weights}` pairs

 ```
 {'c0': {'c3': -1},